-To run bison\post, all of the output CSV files must be in the same directory as the input file.
+To run bison_post, all of the output CSV and/or Exodus files must be in the same directory as the input file.
 This means that if the inputs were moved or divided into batches before running, the output files must be gathered into one location.
-As when running XML2MOOSE, bison\post can be executed using the following:
+As when running XML2MOOSE, bison_post can be executed using the following: